GeekyAnts/native-base-docs/docs/components/list/List.md

                 <td> - </td>
                 <td> - </td>
                 <td>
-                    Style the list to have Avatars.
+                    Style the list to have Avatars
                 </td>
             </tr>
             <tr>